Reactive-Network/documentation/docs/education/module-1/subscriptions.md

                 REACTIVE_IGNORE,
                 REACTIVE_IGNORE
             );
         }
     }
 ```

-**Constructor Parameters**:
-- `service_`: The address of the `ApprovalService` contract to interact with for subscription management.

-**Initialization**:
-- `owner` is set to the address that deploys the contract.
-- `approval_service` is set to the provided `ApprovalService` contract instance.
-- If the environment is not `vm` instance, the constructor subscribes to the relevant topics (subscription and unsubscription) by calling `service.subscribe` for both `SUBSCRIBE_TOPIC_0` and `UNSUBSCRIBE_TOPIC_0`.
+The constructor subscribes to two event types from the `ApprovalService` contract: subscribe requests and unsubscribe requests.
+When either event is detected, the contract's `react()` function handles it.

 ### Authorization

-This modifier restricts the execution of certain functions to only authorized callers (the service contract and the owner).
+A modifier ensures that only authorized callers (specifically the service contract, verified against the owner's address) can trigger subscription changes on Reactive Network:

 ```solidity
 modifier callbackOnly(address evm_id) {